rmccorm4/tiny_imagenet_200/README.md

 accuracy since there are only 500 training and 50 validation images per class, you might want to do 10 class or 15 class subsets, and this is what produce_files.sh is for.

+Most of the scripts can be found in datasets/utils/tiny-imagenet-200/scripts.
+This path structure is just because this is part of my summer work and didn't want to spend too much time reorganizing the paths for this repo.